enqueuer-land/enqueuer/README.md

 We mean it, do it.
 Even if it's a typo fix in this README file.
 Go ahead.
 If you like it but don't want to waste time creating a pull request, no problem neither.
 Create an issue, or, even easier, give it a github star.
 It's cheap and it doesn't hurt anyone.
+You know what?
+Just head up to [enqueuer's github repo](https://github.com/enqueuer-land/enqueuer) and keep staring at its webpage.
+It may help somehow.

 #### contributors
 Thank you.
 It sounds *cliché*, but this project wouldn't be the same without the massive contribution from everyone.